Claude Cowork for Small Businesses: A Practical Setup Guide

 5 Workflows That Will Help You Reclaim Valuable Hours

-For a fractional CMO or fractional sales leader, these five workflows pay for the tool inside a week:
+For a small business founders, these five workflows pay for the tool inside a week:

 1. Lead triage every Monday.
 Claude scores your inbound HubSpot leads, surfaces the top five to call, and drafts the outreach.
 Time saved: two hours.